manucouto1/framework3/docs/api/plugins/metrics/clustering.md

 ## Overview

-The Clustering Metrics module in framework3 provides a set of evaluation metrics specifically designed for assessing the performance of clustering algorithms.
+The Clustering Metrics module in LabChain provides a set of evaluation metrics specifically designed for assessing the performance of clustering algorithms.
 These metrics help in understanding various aspects of a clustering model's performance, such as cluster homogeneity, completeness, and overall quality.

 ## Available Clustering Metrics